My name is Eleanor, I am a UK qualified psychotherapist and counsellor from London, now here, working in Florence, Italy.

 My training at the Minster Centre was an extensive 5 year course, which covered many modules, including Humanistic/Existential, Psychodynamic, Transpersonal, Body Psychotherapy and a lot of experiential work.

-During this time I learnt a lot about myself.
+During this time I not only learned the important skills to become a therapist but I also learnt a lot about myself.
 I learnt about my strengths and importantly, about my limits.
 I learnt how to protect myself from unhealthy relationships and belief systems I had picked up in childhood.
 I learnt when and how to trust my intuition.
 And I learnt when and how to trust others.

 It is these qualities, the personal and the theoretical that I aspire to bring to my practice.